qarmin/minimizer/README.md

 Each mode(which works on Vec<> of lines, chars and bytes) at start, tries to remove items from start/end of file.

 Later in loop random elements from middle/start/end are removed to check if file still returns expected output.

+## Different strategies
+Basing on different files, different strategies can be used to minimize file.

+In repo only one general strategy is implemented, which should be good for most of the files.

+But if you have some specific file, you can implement your own strategy

 ## Typical commands
 ### Ruff